 Withdrawal grades are often misunderstood.
-A Withdrawal grade (W) can only be given during the third through sixth weeks of the semester, after that time (barring unusual circumstances), the appropriate grade is a Withdrawal Failing (WF), even if your work has been of passing quality.
+A Withdrawal grade (W) can only be given prior to the university deadline listed on our course schedule, and after that time (barring unusual circumstances), the appropriate grade is a Withdrawal Failing (WF), even if your work has been of passing quality.
 See the attached schedule for the last day to drop with an automatic 'W'.
 (Grade Information and Policy, Withdrawal Grades)

-All of your graded work is expected to be entirely your own work, this includes Reading Questions and Sage.
+All of your graded work is expected to be entirely your own work, this includes Reading Questions and Sage Exercises.
 Anything to the contrary is a violation of the university's comprehensive policy on Academic Integrity (cheating and plagiarism).
 Discovered incidents will be handled strictly, in accordance with this policy.
 Penalties can include failing the course and range up to being expelled from the university.
 (Academic Integrity)